Tearran/picorder/README.md

 Explore a 3 layer softeware stack.
 - Presentation Layer - Displays, graphs, lights, sound
 - Logic layer - Drivers, switches, timers
-- Data Layer - logs, status, and arrays
+- Data Layer - logs, status, and arrays to Translate/bridge/cummunicate between layers.

 Why:
 Flexability.
 - increase sensor compatibility
--
+- Compatibility with node.js, perl, php, c, so on and ...
 - Plug in and play for i2c devices
 - Decrease base file size and line count
+- Most importantly to split tasks by instperation.
+  - Creative - Work on Presentation Layer
+  - Problem solving - Work on Logic layer
+  - Research - work on Data Layer

 An evirmental scanner